Latsan/Mavin-Analytics-Challenge/README.md

 ### Sample datasets hand-picked by Maven instructors for practicing data analysis and visualization skills to real-world data.
 ----
+#

+---
-# Case Study 1 Super Bowl commercials
+# Super Bowl commercials Case Study
 ### Scenario

 * Super Bowl commercials for 10 popular brands from 2000 to 2021, including links to each and additional information about the length, estimated cost, YouTube statistics, TV viewers, and defining characteristics.